TarziaResearchGroup/TarziaResearchGroup.github.io/_pages/research.md

 ## Interpreting and analysing dynamic trajectories

 [_dynsight_](https://github.com/GMPavanLab/dynsight) is a software package Andrew manages the development of in collaboration with the Pavan Lab.
 This software is working toward streamlining the analysis of trajectories of particles.
+A recent write up can be found [here](https://arxiv.org/abs/2510.23493)